 A: Check the Clinical Experiences website under the appropriate tab for course numbers.
 Use these class numbers to register on My UCF for the internship course and any courses that are internship co-requisites.
 Also, refer to your status e-mail sent from the Office of Clinical Experiences for specific instructions on registration for internship courses.

 Q: What are the steps to withdraw an application?

 A: Students are required to complete a "Drop Internship" form in the Office of Clinical Experiences (Orlando campus), or the College of Education and Human Performance office on regional campuses.

 Q: What are the steps to withdraw from an internship once it has begun?

 A: Students should notify their university coordinator, supervising teacher, faculty advisor, and the Office of Clinical Experiences of their intent to withdraw from the internship.
 Withdrawal from the internship, the required internship course, or co-requisite courses must be initiated by the student and must be completed prior to all university deadlines.
-Notify your university coordinator, who should immediately contact the College of Education Program Coordinator.
+Notify your university coordinator, who should immediately contact the College of Education and Human Performance Program Coordinator.

 If the withdrawal deadline is not met, students must go through the offices of Undergraduate or Graduate Studies, located in Millican Hall.